nereadelatorre/Harry-Potter-Statistical-Analysis/README.md

 * `final_adc.R`: The main R script containing all statistical computations, simulations (1000 replications), and visualizations.
 * `Final_project_ADC.pdf`: The detailed academic report explaining the methodology and conclusions.
-* `Movies.xlsx` (Dataset): Contains data on Budget, Box Office, Runtime, and Release Year for all 8 films.
+* `movies.csv` (Dataset): Contains data on Budget, Box Office, Runtime, and Release Year for all 8 films.

 ## Key Findings